 Criminal Justice Reform Clinic

-Students involved in the 2018-2019 clinic will have an opportunity to work on a variety of case work and issues including clemency and commutation, prison litigation, mental illness and incarceration, incarcerated youth representation, connections between criminal and immigration law, and removing barriers that keep individuals in poverty.
+Students involved in the 2019-2020 clinic will have an opportunity to work on a variety of case work and issues including clemency, parole, mental illness and incarceration, incarcerated youth legal representation, connections between criminal and immigration law, and removing legal barriers that keep individuals in poverty.

-The Criminal Justice Reform Clinic is open to second and third year law students by application which is available here .
+The Criminal Justice Reform Clinic is open to second and third year law students by application which is available here.
 There are no course prerequisites for this Clinic but taking Criminal Law and Criminal Procedure II (and other criminal, poverty or immigration related course offered) prior to or concurrently with their clinic experience is recommended.
-The Clinic plans to offer approximately 10 students an opportunity for intensive study and actual experience in criminal justice advocacy during the 2018-2019 academic year.
+The Clinic plans to offer approximately 8-10 students an opportunity for intensive study and actual experience in criminal justice advocacy during the 2019-2020 academic year.

 The Criminal Justice Reform Clinic is a yearlong clinic for which students will earn 8 credits with grading on a pass/fail basis.
 Students will participate in a weekly 1- hour seminar class covering substantive issues and lawyering skills.
 A portion of the class will include opportunities to discuss their clients and/or projects with the group.
 Students will also have an opportunity to reflect on various aspects of their Clinic experience.
 Separate from the class and reflection, students will be required to work at least 14 hours per week on clinic work and to meet regularly with Clinic supervisors to discuss their work and progress.